laymonb/laymonball.github.io/index.md

 ---
 layout: home
-title: Laymon Ball's Research
+title: Research
 ---

-# Welcome to My Research Website
+#

-I study the evolution of plant-pollinator interactions, focusing on how ecological and phylogenetic factors shape floral diversity.
+I study the evolution of plant-pollinator interactions, focusing on how ecological, geographical, and phylogenetic factors shape floral diversity.

 - [About Me](/about/)